kmille/notp/yubikey/how_to_ssh_smartcard_piv.md

 kmille@linbox tmp% ssh localhost
 Last login: Fri May 17 12:51:53 2019 from ::1

-Bug for me: If you remove the the yubike and put it back in I can't use it with the agent kmille@linbox tmp% ssh localhost
+Bug for me: If you remove the the yubikey and put it back in I can't use it with the already running agent. kmille@linbox tmp% ssh localhost
 sign_and_send_pubkey: signing failed: agent refused operation kmille@localhost: Permission denied (publickey). kmille@linbox tmp%  ssh-add -s /usr/lib64/pkcs11/opensc-pkcs11.so Enter passphrase for PKCS#11:
 Could not add card "/usr/lib64/pkcs11/opensc-pkcs11.so": agent refused operation

+Don't forget to remove the key from ~/.ssh/authorized_keys
 ```

-# Use an existing ssh key
+# Import an existing ssh key to the Yubikey
 ```
 kmille@linbox tmp% pacman -Qo /usr/bin/puttygen
 /usr/bin/puttygen is owned by putty 0.71-1

-1. Assumption you already have an encrpyted ssh key kmille@linbox tmp% ssh-keygen -f thisismyexistingkey Generating public/private rsa key pair.
+1. Let's generate a ssh key for our example kmille@linbox tmp% ssh-keygen -f thisismyexistingkey Generating public/private rsa key pair.
 Enter passphrase (empty for no passphrase):